Multifidelity sensor placement in Bayesian state estimation problems: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we provide a broad set of experiments to test the performance of the algorithms presented in \Cref{subsec:sherman} and \Cref{sec:iterative}. \myparagraph{Datasets} We evaluate the proposed methods on two benchmark datasets.
+In this section, we provide a broad set of experiments to test the performance of the algorithms presented in \Cref{subsec:sherman} and \Cref{sec:iterative}.
+Throughout this section, we report the number of iterations performed by the Iterative algorithm (\Cref{alg:itergreedy}).
+Here, one iteration consists of a greedy optimization step over the cheap sensors followed by a greedy optimization step over the expensive sensors.
+Recall from \Cref{sec:iterative} that the parameter $T$ denotes the prescribed maximum number of iterations allowed per candidate allocation.
+In all experiments, we set $T=1000$ although the algorithm typically terminates much earlier.
+We let $T_\mathrm{obs}$ denote the total number of actual iterations carried out across all candidate allocations in $\K$. \myparagraph{Datasets} We evaluate the proposed methods on two benchmark datasets.
 The first is the National Oceanic and Atmospheric Administration (NOAA) Sea Surface Temperature (SST) dataset, which consists of 1713 weekly temperature fields (in degrees Celsius) collected between 1990 and 2022 \cite{noaa_oisst_v2}.
 Each snapshot is defined on a $360 \times 180$ spatial grid.

 The second dataset corresponds to a two-dimensional viscous flow past a cylinder, capturing 1501 snapshots of the characteristic von Kármán vortex street \cite{Guenther17}.
 Each snapshot consists of two velocity components, $u$ and $v$, each discretized on a $640 \times 80$ spatial grid.
 For these experiments, we use only the $u$-component, corresponding to the velocity in the horizontal direction.